tirkarp/covid19-resource-library/mobility/facebook/README.md

 Facebook is providing [tools for researchers](https://dataforgood.fb.com) to use aggregated location data of opt-in Facebook users for disaster prevention purposes.
 Some resources they provide are publicly available (such as population density maps), while some require registration and signing the data use agreement, upon which you will be sent an invitation to a Slack workspace to access more resources.

 Purdue has an existing data agreement with Facebook Data for Good, signed by [Ken Sandel](mailto:sandel@purdue.edu).
-Please reach out to him for instructions for how to access Facebook's mobility data.
+Please reach out to him request access to Facebook's mobility data.

-Alternatively, we have downloaded some relevant datasets for our own use, available on Box.
+Alternatively, we have downloaded some relevant datasets for our own use, available in the [`dataset`](dataset/) folder or on Box.